Jmeyer1292/opw_kinematics/Readme.md

   pose.translation() = Eigen::Vector3d(1.3, 0.2, 0);

   // Up to 8 solutions exist
-  // Currently NaN indicates a solution did not exist std::array<double, 6 * 8> sols;
-  opw_kinematics::inverse(abb2400, pose, sols.data());
+  // NaN indicates a solution did not exist std::array<double, 6 * 8> sols; // You could also use a std::vector or c-array of the appropriate size (6*8) opw_kinematics::inverse(abb2400, pose, sols.data());

   // Forward kinematics